 18 News has not heard back yet.

-Local business owners fighting for a response and fighting to keep their doors open.
+Local business owners are fighting for a response and fighting to keep their doors open.